Meeting Becomes a Flashpoint

 For Ypsilanti Township, the immediate question is what happens when local officials oppose a university-backed project but have limited zoning and tax authority over it.

-For now, the fight is no longer just about whether the U-M/Los Alamos proposal is a data center, a research facility or something else.
-It is about who gets to define the project, what residents should have known earlier and whether local communities have enough power to protect public trust before major decisions are already in motion.
+Taken together, the latest developments show the fight is no longer only about whether the U-M/Los Alamos proposal is a data center, a research facility or something else.
+It is also about who gets answers, who has authority and whether local communities have enough tools before major decisions are already in motion.

 114 North Main St Suite 10 Chelsea, MI 48118